-Mississauga has access to rich ground and surface water resources which include Lake Ontario as well as a number of aquifers, groundwater recharge and discharge areas, springs, rivers, streams, ponds and wetlands.
+Mississauga has access to rich ground and surface water resources which include Lake Ontario as well as a number of features and areas such as aquifers, ground water recharge and discharge areas, springs, rivers, streams, ponds, wetlands, lakes, and stormwater.
 These resources face increasing pressures from higher land use intensities and climate change threats.
-It is, therefore, imperative to conserve water and to protect the quantity and quality of surface and groundwater resources.
+It is, therefore, imperative to conserve water and to protect the quantity and quality of surface and ground water resources.

-Figure 4.12.
+Figure 4.13.
 The Saigon Park stormwater management pond helps reduce the risk of flooding in the area and protects the water quality.